ishayasolo/alx-system_engineering-devops/0x00-shell_basics/README.md

 * mv [[:upper:]]* /tmp/u: moves all files beginning with an uppercase letter to the directory /tmp/u
 * rm ~*: removes all files that begin with ~ in the current directory
 * mkdir {welcome,welcome/to,welcome/to/school}: creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+* ls -am: lists all the files and directories of the current directory, separated by commas (,)